panique/huge/README.md

 * are the database connection infos in config/db.php correct ?
 * have you created a database named "login" like mentioned above ?
 * does the provided database user (standard is "root") have rights to read (and write) the database ?
+* please don't use this script if you have absolutly no idea what PHP or MySQL is.
+Seriously.

 ###USAGE WITH OLDER PHP VERSIONS: older than 5.3.7

 Sorry, this makes no sense any more.
 PHP 5.2 is outdated since 2009, so supporting this would be useless.
 PHP 5.3.7 is needed (as this introduces the hashing algorithms used here).
-Using an older version of PHP, especially older than the latest PHP 5.3.x is totally unprofessional and makes you, your server and your data a good target for criminals.
+Using an older version of PHP, especially older than the latest PHP 5.3.x is totally unprofessional and makes you, your server and your data a good target for attacks.

 ###MORE INFO IN THE WIKI